Central online and face to face CPD 2026 to 2027

 CPD title Description

-This session aims to support schools who are hosting pupils on funded schemes such as the United Kingdom Resettlement Scheme (UKRS), Afghan Relocations and Assistance Policy (ARAP) and Homes for Ukraine.
-We will discuss recommended in-class strategies for settling pupils in, emotion support for Refugees, developing English proficiency and setting up interventions such as paired reading and English phonics and the importance of communication with parents and the community.
+This session aims to support schools who are hosting pupils on funded schemes such as the United Kingdom Resettlement Scheme (UKRS), Afghan Relocations and Assistance Policy (ARAP) and Homes for Ukraine (H4U).
+We will discuss recommended in-class strategies for settling pupils in, emotional support for Refugees, developing English proficiency and setting up interventions such as paired reading and English phonics, and the importance of communication with parents and the community.
 We will share advice and strategies on how to successfully include these vulnerable children and develop emotional literacy and empathy in your classroom.
 Extensive research has shown that school, and most importantly the relationships formed at school, can be an incredibly stabilising, positive and nurturing experience.

-This session is fully funded for schools welcoming children from resettlement schemes.
+These sessions are fully funded for schools welcoming children from the above mentioned Resettlement Schemes.

 Talking Partners @ Primary Talking Partners is a structured 10-week Intervention.
 It is a programme designed to raise levels of achievement by providing learners with the opportunity to consolidate their academic language through structured speaking and listening activities.
 It can be used in EYFS, KS1 and KS2.